MetaArchive/bagit-split/README.md

-The second command uses this tool to verify the split bags against the original bag for integrity and completeness, as well as to create an additional "metadata" bag among the split bags; the /data directory of the metadata bag will contains the original bag's manifests and bag-info.txt file.
+The second command uses this tool to verify the split bags against the original bag for integrity and completeness, as well as to create an additional "metadata" bag among the split bags; the /data directory of the metadata bag will contain the original bag's manifests and bag-info.txt file.

 ### Unsplitting a Bag